 I've mentioned this creative pair's ambitious project before.
 These two environmental studies students built a tiny house out of a 52-year-old granary shed for their senior project, when they failed to secure a loan for their build.
 The build took just ten weeks and cost less than $500.

 10) Monica Smith's Tiny House

-When her daughter and her daughter's five children became homeless, Monica Smith invited them to live in her house, while she moved into her 8'x10′ shed.
+When her daughter and her daughter's five children became homeless, Monica Smith invited them to live in her house, while she moved into her storage shed converted to a tiny house.
 She did most of the work herself, so this tiny house project didn't cost much at all.

-The Tiny House Shed: a Sensible Option for Some
+Turning a Shed Into a Tiny House: a Sensible Option for Some